Welcome to the new KidsHealth website! See what is new.

 Children aged 6 months to under 9 years

-• in the first year they have flu immunisation, they need 2 doses, at least 4 weeks apart
+• in the first year they have flu vaccination, they need 2 doses, at least 4 weeks apart

-• they only need 1 dose if they have had previous flu immunisation
+• they only need 1 dose if they have had previous flu vaccination

 Children aged 9 years or older